-- County discretion on the utilization of private detention facilities. - Statutory and budgetary changes to reduce the cost of health care and mental health services in county detention facilities. - Changes to allow health care providers to bill at the Medicaid-established rate for all inmates who do not possess private health care insurance and receive medical care outside of the county jail. - The continuation of Truth-in-Sentencing policies. - Funding of and new investment in community corrections programs.

-- The restoration of the state's leased beds program and exploration of alternatives to the leased beds program. - The continuation of the County Jail Reimbursement Program that does not include any financial penalties due to county policy/ordinance/rule, especially those policies/ordinances/rules that county boards do not have sole authority over. - Mandatory impact analyses of all state juvenile and adult criminal justice policy proposals, including estimates of fiscal impacts on state and local budgets. - A policy that treats 17-year-olds as juveniles, so long as counties are held harmless and funding for treatment programming and services is provided solely by the state. - A policy emphasizing the implementation of the following before initiatives to house state prison inmates in county jails are contemplated: - o primary prevention; - o juvenile education; - o drug education and effective law enforcement; - o expanded substance abuse treatment programs; - o adequate funding of youth assistance prevention programs; - o expanded Mental Health Treatment alternatives to incarceration; and - use of the Michigan Prisoner Re-entry Program (MPRI) to reduce probation and parole failure rates.
+- county discretion to utilize private detention facilities.
+Statutory and budgetary changes to reduce the cost of health care and mental health services in county detention facilities. - changes to allow healthcare providers to bill at the Medicaid established rate for all inmates who do not possess private health care insurance and receive medical care outside of the county jail. - the continuation of Truth-in-Sentencing policies. - the funding of and new investment in community corrections programs. - the restoration of the state's leased beds program and exploration of alternatives to the leased beds program. - the continuation of the County Jail Reimbursement Program that does not include any financial penalties due to county policy/ordinance/rule, especially those policies/ordinances/rules that county boards do not have sole authority over. - mandatory impact analyses of all state juvenile and adult criminal justice policy proposals, including estimates of fiscal impacts on state and local budgets. - full funding for treatment programming and services for the 17-year-old juvenile justice population. - a policy emphasizing the implementation of the following before initiatives to house state prison inmates in county jails are contemplated: - o primary prevention; - o juvenile education; - o drug education and effective law enforcement; - o expanded substance abuse treatment programs; - o adequate funding of youth assistance prevention programs; - expanded Mental Health Treatment alternatives to incarceration; and - o use of the Michigan Prisoner Re-entry Program (MPRI) to reduce probation and parole failure rates.